 Love?
 That was not what I expected.

-According to the results of the Character Strength test for my profile page, my top five strengths are:
+According to the results of the Character Strength test, my top five strengths are:

 - Love of learning

 I understand why ‘curiosity’ and ‘love of learning’ are near the top of my list.
 After all, I relish learning deeply about the world, but I hadn’t expected ‘love’ as my number one.